 "The [food] system serves well for those that have economic power.
 The [food] system does not work well those who do not have economic power, and it doesn't care, it wasn't designed to serve those purposes".
 Ricardo Salvador (watch his full speech at the 2016 Farm to School Conference)

 Local foods appeal to many of us because of the potential it has for improving nutrition and supporting family farms.
 But it has the potential of being so much more: food can be a strategic organizing tool and a critical conversation starter.
 The term "Food Justice" has been used a lot recently, and is defined by the Social Justice Learning Institute (SJLI) as “ensuring that individuals, families and communities have access to healthy, high quality, low cost, locally grown, culturally relevant and nutritious food from the seed to the plate.”
 The SJLI argues that increasing access to healthy food is only helpful if it is paired with a commitment to equitable economic development across the food supply chain.
-In this section you will find resources that highlight our food system's structural racism, as well as tools to dismantle it.
+In this section you will find resources that highlight our food system's structural racism, as well as beginning educational tools to dismantle it.

 Racism/White Privilege in the food system